SparkVent/TheSparkVent/README.md

 * With some much appreciated mechanical design help from the University of Newcastle’s Discipline of Mechanical Engineering

 ## Disclaimer
+THE SPARK VENT HAS NOT BEEN TESTED FOR SAFETY AND ITS SAFETY AND PERFORMANCE HAS NOT BEEN EVALUATED OR CONFIRMED.
+IT SHOULD ONLY BE CONSIDERED FOR USE AS AN ABSOLUTE LAST-RESORT OPTION IN A LIFE-THREATENING EMERGENCY SITUATION.
+THIS VIDEO IS PROVIDED FOR EDUCATIONAL AND INFORMATIVE PURPOSES DURING A GLOBAL HEALTH EMERGENCY FOR THE CORONA VIRUS PANDEMIC.
+WE HAVE SOUGHT TO FOLLOW THE UK AND AUSTRALIAN GUIDELINES (TGA) FOR AN EMERGENCY VENTILATOR DESIGN FOR THE PANDEMIC BUT HAVE DEVIATED SIGNIFICANTLY WITH OUR CHOICE IN MATERIALS AND THE ABSENCE OF ANY ALARMS.

 IN NO EVENT SHALL THE SPARKVENT TEAM, BE LIABLE TO ANY PARTY FOR DIRECT, INDIRECT, SPECIAL, INCIDENTAL, OR CONSEQUENTIAL DAMAGES, INCLUDING LOST PROFITS, ARISING OUT OF THE USE OF THESE SPECIFICATIONS, LIST OF MATERIALS, ELECTRONIC DESIGNS , SOFTWARE CODE AND ANY DOCUMENTATION, EVEN IF THE SPARKVENT TEAM HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 THE SPARKVENT TEAM DISCLAIMS ANY WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 THE SOFTWARE AND ACCOMPANYING DOCUMENTATION, SPECIFICATIONS, LIST OF MATERIALS, ELECTRONIC DESIGNS, SOFTWARE CODE AND ANY DOCUMENTATION IF PROVIDED HEREUNDER IS PROVIDED "AS IS".
 THE SPARKVENT HAS NO CLAIM THAT IT IS COMPLETED OR FUNCTIONAL AND HAS NO OBLIGATION TO PROVIDE MAINTENANCE, SUPPORT, UPDATES, ENHANCEMENTS, OR MODIFICATIONS.
 RISKS INCLUDE BUT ARE NOT LIMITED TO SERIOUS PHYSICAL INJURY, BURNS, DISABILITY AND/OR DEATH TO BOTH THE PATIENT AND THE OPERATOR.